40,000 people turn out to demand the release of Georgia’s imprisoned former president.

 “I could not have dreamed that years later, when Georgia’s parliament abolished the death penalty on my initiative (in 1998), I would be sentenced to death in Georgia,” he said in a statement.

-Saakashvili, according to doctors, is facing an.
+Saakashvili faces an imminent risk of death, according to doctors, due to an underlying blood disease that makes his hunger strike more risky.

+Ukraine reacted angrily to Saakashvili’s actions.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.